hadrien-psydk/pngoptimizer/README.md

  1. Open a terminal
  2. Ensure you have build tools.
 To get the build tools on Ubuntu, open a terminal and execute this command: `sudo apt install build-essential`
- 3. Ensure you have GTK+ development package: `sudo apt-get install libgtk-3-dev`
+ 3. Ensure you have GTK+ development package: `sudo apt install libgtk-3-dev`
- 3. Change directory to projects/pngoptimizer/
+ 4. Change directory to projects/pngoptimizer/
- 4. Execute command: `make` or `make CONFIG=release`
+ 5. Execute command: `make` or `make CONFIG=release`

     These commands build in debug and release configuration respectively.
     The build results are located in the linux-debug/ or linux-release/ directories.